Katy Manning: Return to the UK

 Manning moved back to live in the UK in 2009.
-In October 2010, Manning reprised her role as Jo Jones (née Grant) in the fourth series of the Doctor Who spin-off The Sarah Jane Adventures with Matt Smith as the Eleventh Doctor.
-The two-part story, entitled 'Death of the Doctor', was written by former executive producer of the programme Russell T Davies.
+In October 2010, she reprised her role as Jo Jones (née Grant) in the fourth series of the Doctor Who spin-off The Sarah Jane Adventures with Matt Smith as the Eleventh Doctor.
+The two-part story, entitled 'Death of the Doctor', was written by then-executive producer of the programme Russell T Davies.
 She meets the Doctor again, and stars with her grandson Santiago Jones.
 In 2011, Manning appeared as Blodwyn Morgan, a Welsh busybody and clairvoyant, in the touring stage play Death by Fatal Murder.
 This was a Peter Gordon play, and part of the Inspector Pratt trilogy.
 Manning, among many other well-known actors, had a cameo in the comedy film Run for Your Wife in 2012.
 In November 2013 she appeared as a fictionalised version of herself in the Doctor Who one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.